 Congratulations, Jamie, for accepting this truth about yourself and finally allowing yourself to live your best life as your truest self.
 I am sorry for the loss of your wife; I am sure that was difficult and caused many challenges and changes in your life.
 Life certainly looks different for you now, but if you can use this new life as a catalyst for change, and as a chance to fully embrace the identity you’ve never been able to live as before, this may be as good a jumping-off point as any.

 If you know it has always been your dream, it doesn’t sound like a decision you’d be making lightly.
 It’s my belief that you’re never too old to live your dreams, though transitioning may come with more challenges for you now than it would have if you had made the transition at a younger age.
 It may be best to start with small, easy changes while you think about exactly what other kinds of changes you want to make towards becoming a female transgender person.
 Dressing in women’s clothes full time and changing your hair and makeup may be the easiest change to make, along with deciding on your preferred pronouns and helping people in your life remember to use them when speaking to or about you.
-Be patient if they slip up; if they’ve known you as a male and by a different name and pronouns your whole life, it will take some getting used to, but you deserve to be addressed how you prefer, and hopefully everyone will respect this adjustment.
+Be patient if they slip up; if they’ve known you as a male and by a different name and pronouns your whole life, it will take some getting used to, but you deserve to be addressed how you identify and prefer, and hopefully everyone will respect this adjustment.

-You also need to decide to what extent you want to transition.
+You also need to decide to what extent you want to transition physically.
 It is possible to simply change your gender presentation without changing your sex; think about what is most important to you to help you feel like the female you have always known you are, and what you need to do (and are willing to do) to achieve that level of transition.
 Do you want sex reassignment surgery?
 Top?
 Bottom?
 What about hormone therapy to help change your voice, hair, and features?
 Is cosmetic surgery to create more feminine features on the table and important to you?
 The most important conversation you need to have as you embark on this journey is with your doctor.
 Find one who is open-minded and willing to advocate for you during this process, and they will let you know what is and is not likely to be safe, feasible, and effective as you make these medical changes you need as you begin to become a female transgender person.
 It will not be an easy journey, but I am sure you will find it to be a worthwhile one as you can finally begin to live your authentic truth.